 The COVID-19 pandemic produced a wave of emergency FHA relief programs.
 Those emergency-specific programs have wound down.
-What has not changed is the underlying FHA loss mitigation framework — and for borrowers who are still struggling, or who exited pandemic forbearance into ongoing delinquency, the standard FHA tools remain fully available and fully powerful.
+What has not changed is the underlying FHA loss mitigation framework — codified in the sequenced waterfall at 24 C.F.R. § 203.605 and anchored by the partial claim authority at 24 C.F.R. § 203.371 — and for borrowers who are still struggling, or who exited pandemic forbearance into ongoing delinquency, the standard FHA tools remain fully available and fully powerful.
 The mistake most struggling FHA borrowers make in 2026 is assuming their options expired with the emergency programs.
 They did not.

 At the peak of the pandemic response, FHA made available extended forbearance for up to 18 months, a COVID-19 National Emergency Standalone Partial Claim to resolve forbearance arrears, and a COVID-19 Recovery Modification combining rate reduction, term extension, and partial claim.
+These programs were authorized by a series of FHA Mortgagee Letters that effectively overlaid the standard 24 C.F.R. § 203.605 waterfall with a streamlined COVID-specific sequence.
+The COVID-19 Standalone Partial Claim, in particular, used the partial claim authority at 24 C.F.R. § 203.371 to advance up to 25 percent of the unpaid principal balance — a lower cap than the standard partial claim's 30 percent UPB ceiling — specifically to resolve forbearance arrears without requiring underwriting of a modified payment.
+The COVID-19 Recovery Modification went further, pairing rate-and-term modification with a partial claim to deliver a roughly 25 percent payment reduction for borrowers exiting forbearance.
 These programs had specific eligibility windows tied to the national emergency declaration.
 Those windows have closed for new emergency-program applications.

-The standard FHA loss mitigation waterfall — the partial claim, the FHA modification program, the combined partial claim and modification approach, and forbearance for short-term hardships — remains fully available to any qualifying delinquent FHA borrower.
+The standard FHA loss mitigation waterfall — the partial claim under 24 C.F.R. § 203.371, the FHA modification program described in current FHA program rules, the combined partial claim and modification approach, and forbearance for short-term hardships — remains fully available to any qualifying delinquent FHA borrower under 24 C.F.R. § 203.605.
 These are not emergency programs.
-They are the standing HUD-mandated servicer obligations that existed before the pandemic and remain in effect regardless of the cause of delinquency.
+They are the standing federally mandated servicer obligations that existed before the pandemic and remain in effect regardless of the cause of delinquency.
+The face-to-face contact requirement at 24 C.F.R. § 203.604, which obligates the servicer to make a documented effort to meet with the borrower before referring the loan to foreclosure, also continues to apply — and is one of the most frequently overlooked procedural gates in FHA cases.

 Do Not Assume Your FHA Options Are Gone